BitcoinUnlimited/BitcoinUnlimited/doc/build-windows-mingw.md

 then

-make a BOOST_ROOT environment variable.  best to place it in your mysys.bat file which should be on your desktop now.  that way it's there whenever you startup the shell.
+make a BOOST_ROOT environment variable.  best to place it in your mysys.bat file which should be on your desktop now.  that way it's there whenever you start up the shell.
 Enter the following in the mysys shell or add it to the top (after the comment section) of the mysys.bat file.

 set BOOST_ROOT=/c/deps/boost_1_61_0